When referencing William & Mary:

 Public Ivy: Capitalized and in quotes on first reference (“Public Ivy”); lowercase, not in quotes on second references (public ivy).

-• the business school is acceptable on second reference
+• “the business school” or “school of business” are acceptable on second reference

 • housed in Alan B. Miller Hall (or Miller Hall on second reference)